abgeiger/react-todo/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-## Screen Shot

-Include one or two screen shots of your project here (optional).
-Remove if unused.

 ## Acknowledgments

-Traversy Media
-[React JS Crash Course] (https://www.youtube.com/watch?v=sBws8MSXN7A)
+I followed the Traversy Media video [React JS Crash Course](https://www.youtube.com/watch?v=sBws8MSXN7A)

-This project was bootstrapped with [Create React App] (https://github.com/facebook/create-react-app)
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)